nuuuwan/news_lk3_data/README.md

 The People’s Platform | Dr. Kalana Senaratne | Reforms : The need of the hour

+Several government-owned buildings to be handed over to private sector under lease

 Face to Face | Ravi Karunanayake | Operation Successful, patient dead

 International Court of Justice set to rule on Gaza War today